MrBacon1-1/EncryptX/README.md

 This option requires Python to be installed on your system.
 To begin, make sure you have Python installed on your computer.
-If you don't have it yet, you can easily download and install it from the official Python website [Python](https://www.python.org/).
+If you don't have it yet, you can easily download and install it from the official [Python](https://www.python.org/) website.
 Once Python is ready, you can download the Python file from our GitHub repository.
 To run the password manager, you will need to ensure a few Python packages are installed.
 Execute the following command in your terminal or command prompt: